 Remove chill.
 I prefer removing them from the fridge 30 minutes before serving them.
 However, if you are in a rush, you can quickly heat them using your microwave.

-This Marinated Tomatoes recipe is sunshine on a plate!
+This recipe for cherry tomato marinade is sunshine on a plate!
 So, next time you see a bunch of tomatoes in the farmer’s market, or if you happen to harvest them fresh from your garden, I hope you give this easy tomato recipe a try!

 If you’re looking to marinate more fresh veggies, try these Simple Marinated Mushrooms next!